 - Fabric First: Identify your upholstery fabric (e.g., microfiber, linen) and spot-test in a hidden area before cleaning.

-- Essential Tools: Use a microfiber cloth, spray bottle, and soft-bristle brush for effective DIY upholstery cleaning.
+- Essential Tools: Use a microfiber cloth, spray bottle, and a soft-bristle brush for effective upholstery care.

 - Cost & Safety: Homemade solutions are affordable and free from harsh chemicals, ideal for families and pets.